-Many meal delivery services have child-friendly meals, while some offer a discount if people order a certain number of meals per week.
+Many meal delivery services have child-friendly meals, while some offer discounts if people order a certain number of meals per week.

-For busy families, planning, shopping, and preparing healthful, home-cooked meals is difficult.
+Planning, shopping, and preparing healthful, home-cooked meals for busy families is difficult.
 With this in mind, some may eat out or order takeout for convenience.

-Research focusing on the nutritional density of restaurant food also suggests that children’s meals can be unhealthful.
+Research focusing on the nutritional density of restaurant food also suggests that children’s meals can be unhealthy.
 A

 Therefore, where possible, people should opt for home-prepared meals rather than eating out.
 Ideally, these home-cooked meals should contain plenty of vegetables and whole grains.

-Research supports the benefits of eating healthful home-cooked meals as a family.
+Research supports the benefits of eating healthy home-cooked meals as a family.
 A

 Meal delivery kits and healthful ready-to-eat meals may help bridge the gap between convenience and the time people invest in cooking.

-Another benefit of meal kits is that they encourage families to cook together while providing children with an opportunity to learn more about food.
+Another benefit of meal kits is that they encourage families to cook together while providing children with the opportunity to learn more about food.

 - opportunities to learn new recipes

 - rotating menus